National Ringette League: NRL complete final standings

-In 2006–07, the NRL entered its third season and consisted of 16 teams distributed in three conferences: the West Conference – seven teams, Ontario Conference – five teams, all in Ontario, and Quebec Conference – four teams.
+In 2006–07, the NRL entered its third season and consisted of 16 teams distributed in three conferences: the West Conference (seven teams), Ontario Conference (five teams), and Quebec Conference (four teams).
 The 2006–07 NRL Championship finals were played as the "Open Division" at the 2007 Canadian Ringette Championships in Halifax, Nova Scotia.
-The Championship finale match took place in on April 10, 2007, and was won by the Edmonton WAM!.
+The Championship final match took place in on April 10, 2007, and was won by the Edmonton WAM!.